eclipse-bluechi/bluechi/doc/docs/proxy_services.md

 ## Using Proxy Services

-The hirte agent comes with a template service called `hirte-proxy@.service` which is the core of this mechanism.
+The hirte-agent comes with a template service called `hirte-proxy@.service` which is the core of this mechanism.

 Suppose there is a regular service file on node 'foo', which looks looks like this